johnmarios/advanced-programming-techniques-lab/labs/lab08/README.md

 pip install flask flask-restx
 ```

-3. By writing the code given on lab's website we made sure that API works.
+3. By writing the code given on lab's website we made sure that API works and got the following result:

+## Part 2 — Design your API
+Our API design:

+## Part 3 — Implement the data endpoints
+Using the information from lab05 we loaded the data and followed the intructions given on the lab website.

+## Part 4 — Add MQTT endpoints
+We connected the API to our MQTT broker in order to be able to publish messages and read topic state through plain HTTP requests.

+## Part 5 — Document your MQTT interface with AsyncAPI
+A screenshot of our rendered AsyncAPI documentation follows

+## Part 6 — Test with Swagger UI and curl

+## Test the curl:

 # SECTION B - REPORT